omerchiers/MultiLayerNFRHT.jl/README.md

 You need Julia version 0.7 or higher.

-To install on julia 0.7 or higher, enter the Pkg mode by typing ] and then when installing from github
+To install on julia 0.7 or higher, enter the Pkg mode by typing ] and then to install from github

 ```julia
 (v1.0)> add https://github.com/omerchiers/MyPhysicalConstants.jl